 She is represented by Frames Unlimited Galleries in Michigan and Ohio Mary Williams Fine Art in Boulder, Colorado Synchronicity Gallery in Glen Arbor, Michigan Eisele Fine Art Gallery in Cincinnati, Ohio Lovetts Gallery in Tulsa, Oklahoma.

-About Our Technique Takeaways:
+About Our Past Technique Takeaways:

-• Discover techniques you can ‘take away’ from some of your favorite artists and apply to your own work.
-This one-and-a-half hour presentation will showcase a process that the artist incorporates in their art practice.
-Instruction will be through a combination of lecture and demonstration by the artists.
+Discover specific art techniques that you can ‘take away’ from some of your favorite artists and apply to your own work.
+This one-and-a-half hour recorded presentation will showcase a process that the artist incorporates in their daily art practice.
+Instruction will be through a combination of lecture and demonstration.

 You may also like...